polodu94/NuitDeLInfo/README.md

 admin
 admin

-For more informations read the doky-sharky.pdf
+For more informations read the Doky-Sharky.pdf